-- " Inform a staff member. - " Inform school administration. - " Mention it to a teacher or staff member they trust. - " Tell parent(s)/guardian(s). - " Anonymous reporting, as specified by the school. - 4.
-Any parent/guardian who witnesses or is made aware of an act of bullying/and or violence is encouraged to report the incident to a school administrator or staff member.
+- " Inform a statf member. - " Inform school administration. - " Mention it to a teacher or statf member they trust. - " Tell parent(s)/guardian(s). - " Anonymous reporting, as specified by the school. - 4.
+Any parent/guardian who witnesses or is made aware of an act of bullying/and or violence is encouraged to report the incident to a school administrator or statf member.

-Megional student Omoussmen have 20 working days to examine the complaint and orfart the conclusions.
-The National Student Ombudsman has five working days to inform the Regional Student Ombudsman of whether he/she intends to examine the complaint.
-If the decision is made to examine the complaint, the National Student Ombudsman has 10 working days to finish examining it and, if he/she deems it deems it appropriate, the Regional Student Ombudsman's conclusions and recommendations are replaced by his/hers.
+Ombudsman has five working days to inform the Regional Student Ombudsman of whether he/she intends to examine the complaint.
+If if decision is made to examine the complaint, the National Student Ombudsman has 10 working days to finish examining it and, if he/she deems it deems it appropriate, the Regional Student Ombudsman's conclusions and recommendations are replaced by his/hers.